Does Car Insurance Cover Bicycle Accidents?

 If you or a loved one has been injured or you’ve lost a loved one in a bike accident in New Orleans or throughout Louisiana, your best chance of getting the highest settlement possible is by consulting with an experienced bicycle accident lawyer.
 With a qualified attorney in your corner, you can ensure that you get the compensation you need, whether it be from the insurance company, motorist, or another responsible party.

-To find out how Mike Brander Injury Attorneys can help you with your case and to schedule your free consultation, call us at one of the numbers below.
+To find out how Mike Brander Law can help you with your case and to schedule your free consultation, call us at one of the numbers below.
 Representatives are available 24/7 to take your call.
 You can also connect with us online using our free LiveChat service, or by filling out this brief intake form.
 Calls and consultations are complimentary and risk free, and we charge no fees unless we win a recovery on your behalf.

 Recent Posts

-By Faysal Tay 02 Oct, 2023
+By Faysal Tay October 2, 2023

 Share by: